Design Academy Eindhoven (DAE)FAQInformation

 Morning

-• Reflection through drawing, collage, photography to imagine interventions on these objects
+• Creative reflection through drawing, collage, photography, etc., to imagine interventions on the collected objects

 Afternoon

-• Day of modeling and 3D printing of samples
+• Day dedicated to research, modeling, and 3D printing

 Day 5